garrandall/popular-music-data/tracks/summertime-in-the-lbc-the-dove-shack.md

 To hear the Dove Shack G Funk sound, yeah

-Let me hear you say ooh
+Let me hear you say oh
-Let me hear you say ahh
+Let me hear you say ah
-Let me hear you say ooh
+Let me hear you say oh
 Summertime in the LBC
-Let me hear you say ooh
+Let me hear you say oh
-Let me hear you say ahh
+Let me hear you say ah
-Let me hear you say ooh
+Let me hear you say oh
 Summertime in the LBC